MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-discovery.md

 - Onboard unmanaged endpoints to the service, increasing the security visibility on them.
 - Reduce the attack surface by identifying and assessing vulnerabilities, and detecting configuration gaps.

-Watch this video for a quick overview of how to assess and onboard unmanaged devices that Microsoft Defender for Endpoint discovered.
+Watch this video for a quick overview of how to assess and onboard unmanaged devices that Defender for Endpoint discovered.
 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE4RwQz]

-With this capability, a security recommendation to onboard devices to Microsoft Defender for Endpoint is available as part of the existing Microsoft Defender Vulnerability Management experience.
+With this capability, a security recommendation to onboard devices to Defender for Endpoint is available as part of the existing Microsoft Defender Vulnerability Management experience.

 ## Discovery methods